-Our presence must be felt at the polls during, local, state and federal elections.
+Your vote, is your voice- use it responsibly.
+Our presence must not be ignored at the polls during, local, state and federal elections.
 We can no longer continue to have a nonchalant attitude towards politics.
 We must become fully vested in the political process, starting first with our vote!
 Politicians must earn our votes.
 The days of someone getting our vote, yet lacking receipts of any earnest or sincere efforts of working within the community or advocating for black issues should be over – regardless of what party affiliation they are with.
 Our ancestors died for our right to not only vote, but to use our vote as our voice and to do so responsibly.

 Furthermore, we must not allow racism or racists to continue to dictate policy.
 Our ancestors were not full of fear.
 They were courageous and stared racism and all of its ugliness square in the face and marched onward.
 I was reminded of this while attending a City Council meeting.
 There, Fred Winters, stated “I’m 75 years old and I think have one more fight left in me” Mr. Winters is not your average 75 year old though.
 “He is held in high regard with the SEIU Public Services Union”.
 “He also led the Sanitation Strike in 1968 and is well respected as one of the Local Pioneers of Civil Rights and Economic Justice for workers in the City” .
 Mr. Winter’s comment came after he laid out the city’s history of erasing black culture with projects such as, Jamestown, the Gas Plant District, the interstate and now the Deuces.
 Mr. Winters also mentioned how important it was to not be silent during this last move by the current Mayor and his selection of the tenants for the Manhattan Casino.